Non-normality, optimality and synchronization: Laplacian Pseudospectral Resilience

-Here $\mathcal{B}$ is the basin of attraction, $\mu$ is the invariant measure, $R$ is a set containing the basin (that is $\mathcal{B} \subset R$) and $\bm{1}$ is the indicator function. \paragraph*{} In Fig. \ref{fig:ToyNetworkBasinStability}(a) simulations are performed for the Brusselator system, with the parameters $e = 2.5, g = 1.12, k_x = 0.7, k_y = 5, \delta = 0.1, n = 20$.
+In Fig. \ref{fig:ToyNetworkBasinStability}(a) simulations are performed for the Brusselator system, with the parameters $e = 2.5, g = 1.12, k_x = 0.7, k_y = 5, \delta = 0.1, n = 20$.
 To obtain an estimate of $S_{\mathcal{B}}$, $5000$ initial conditions are sampled as in Eq. \ref{eq:InitialConditions}, and the system is declared to be synchronous if after integration of $4000$ time units and

 where $\mbox{sd}_x$ is the standard deviation of the x-component.
 It can be seen that as $\gamma \rightarrow 0$, fewer and fewer initial conditions synchronize, that is $S_\mathcal{B} \rightarrow 0$.
 When $\gamma = 1$ approximately the same number of initial conditions reach a synchronous state as the undirected star (which is normal).
 This is despite the fact that the minimum value of $\tilde{H}_{\mbox{ind}}$ occurs at $\gamma = 0.5$.
 Indeed all scalar measures which have been previously introduced, fail to correctly order the optimal networks by $S_{\mathcal{B}}$ except for LPR.
 We note that,